Bobby and Carolyn Richardson - 65th Anniversary

 Mr. Richardson and the former Carolyn Sue Pruitt were married Jan.
 17, 1956, by the Rev. J.T.
 Humphries in Corinth, Mississippi.
 Their attendants were Jerry and Nina Hughes.

 Mrs. Richardson is retired from the offices of Drs.
 Kerley and Henry.
-She is the daughter of the late James and Maggie Pruitt.
+She is the daughter of the late James and Margie Pruitt.

 Mr. Richardson is retired from the Coca-Cola Bottling Co.
 He is the son of the late Sam and Hattie Martin.